ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/index.md

 </body>
 [/sourcecode]

-[tip type="important"]
+Each instance of an inline style has a 1,000 byte limit.
 Inline styles count toward the total 50,000 byte limit.
-[/tip]

 ## Layout elements responsively